Hyehwa station protests: Hongik University incident

 On 1 May 2018, a male nude model, whose identity remains anonymous, was photographed nude without consent by a female offender at Hongik University.
 The 25-year-old female offender, surname "Ahn", was also a nude model working with the victim for a life drawing class in a Hongik University lecture room.
 During a class break, Ahn was involved in a dispute with the victim.
 Ahn secretly photographed him, and later that day, she uploaded the picture on the radical feminist website Womad.
 After the picture was uploaded, the victim was doxed and cyberbullied by radical feminists on the site; Ahn promptly disposed of her phone in the Han River, which led to suspicion when she refused to provide her phone to police as evidence.
 Ahn was arrested two days later and was sentenced to 10 months in prison.

 The handling of the incident and Ahn's arrest raised allegations of double standards and gender inequality, as feminist activists alleged police investigators only arrested Ahn so quickly because, unlike most other sexual harassment cases, which are mostly unresolved because of lack of evidence or the difficulty of investigation, the victim was a man and the perpetrator was a woman.
 Activists pointed to previous incidents, such as the acquittal of a Seoul man for allegedly taking upskirt pictures of a woman in a subway station, as proof that sex crimes investigations are biased in favor of men.
-Over 300,000 people signed a petition to the Blue House calling for a new and fair investigation of the case.
+It was discovered that the perpetrator had sent an email to the Womad administrator asking for the destruction of evidence, and later confessed, making the arrest fairly quicker.Over 300,000 people signed a petition to the Blue House calling for a new and fair investigation of the case.
+The incident became the trigger for the protests.